A unifying framework for generalised Bayesian online learning in non-stationary environments: The framework

 Unsupervised tasks involve estimating unobservable quantities of interest from the data $\data_{1:t}$.
 Below, we present three common tasks in this category.

 \paragraph{\underline{\texttt{Segmentation}}}

 Segmentation involves partitioning the data stream into contiguous subsequences or ``blocks'' $\{\data_{1:t_1}, \data_{t_1+1:t_2}, \ldots\}$, where the DGP for each block is governed by a sequence of unknown functions \citep{barry1992ppm}.
 The goal is to determine the points in time when a new block begins, known as changepoints.
 This is useful in many applications, such as finance, where detecting changes in market trends is critical.
-For further reference, see e.g, \cite{aminikhanghahi2017changepointsurvey,gupta2024changepointsurvey}.
 In this setting, non-stationarity is assumed to be abrupt and occurring at unknown points in time.
-We study an example in \cref{experiment:segmentation}.
+We study an example in Section \ref{experiment:segmentation}.
+For a survey of segmentation methods, see e.g, \cite{aminikhanghahi2017changepointsurvey,gupta2024changepointsurvey}.

-\paragraph{\underline{\texttt{Filtering using state-space models (SSM})}} Filtering aims to estimate an underlying latent state $\vtheta_t$ which evolves over time and often represents a meaningful concept.
+\paragraph{\underline{\texttt{Filtering using state-space models (SSM})}} Filtering estimates an underlying latent state $\vtheta_t$ that evolves over time (often representing a meaningful concept).
 The posterior estimate of $\vtheta_t$ is computed by applying Bayesian inference to the corresponding state space model (SSM), which determines the choice of \cModel, and how the state changes over time, through the choice of \cPrior.
 Examples include estimating the state of the atmosphere \citep{evensen1994enkf}, tracking the position of a moving object \citep{battin1982apollo}, or recovering a signal from a noisy system \citep{basseville1993onlinedetection}.
 In this setting, non-stationarity is usually assumed to be continuous and occurring at possible time-varying rates.
+For a survey of filtering methods, see e.g., \cite{chen2003bayesianfiltersurvey}.

 \paragraph{\underline{\texttt{Segmentation using Switching state-space models (SSSM)}}} In this task, the modeller extends the standard SSM with a set of discrete latent variables $\psi_t \in \{1,\ldots,K\}$, which may change value at each time step according to a state transition matrix.
 The parameters of the rest of the DGP depend on the discrete state $\psi_t$.
 The objective is to infer the sequence of underlying discrete states that best ``explains'' the observed data \citep{ostendorf1996hmm,ghahramani2000vsssm,beal2001infinite,fox2007sticky,van2008beam,linderman2017rslds}.
 In this context, non-stationarity arises from the switching behaviour of the underlying discrete process.